Abbot-Downing Company: Abbot-Downing Company

 Abbot continued building vehicles under the name Abbot-Downing Company of Concord, New Hampshire.

 Lewis Downing retired in 1865, and his two sons joined in partnership with Abbot.
-Lewis Downing Junior assumed leadership of the new partnership.
+Lewis Downing Jr. assumed leadership of the new partnership.

 Abbot, Downing & Company

 Abbot-Downing made coaches and large passenger vehicles of all kinds, including horse-drawn streetcars.
 They made all kinds of wagons, including ambulances and gun carriages during the Civil War.
 Incorporated in 1873, they kept offices in New York and in Boston at 388 Atlantic Avenue.
 By 1900, the period of great prosperity was over.
 They had opened shops in New York and Vermont and established an agency in Australia but — instead of taking to mass production like most industries — Abbot, Downing stuck with custom orders and handwork.

-After the death of Lewis Downing Junior in 1901, ownership of the company assets passed to Samuel C. Eastman.
+After the death of Lewis Downing Jr. in 1901, ownership of the company assets passed to Samuel C. Eastman.
 The society sold the assets to a Concord banker who kept them but sold the name Abbot Downing to the Wells Fargo Company.

-Wells Fargo

-Since 2012, Wells Fargo has used the Abbot Downing name for its ultra-high-net-worth management service.